 Saint André Bessette (1845-1937)

 Feast day January 7th

-Born in Mont-Saint-Grégoire, Quebec, Canada, St. André Bessette presented himself as a candidate in the novitiate of the Congregation of Holy Cross in Montréal in 1870 with the responsibility of porter at Notre-Dame College.
+Born in Mont-Saint-Grégoire, Quebec, Canada, Saint André Bessette presented himself as a candidate in the novitiate of the Congregation of Holy Cross in Montréal in 1870 with the responsibility of porter at Notre-Dame College.
 He invited the sick and broken-hearted to pray to Saint Joseph to obtain favors.
 It was not long before many people were reporting that their prayers were being answered.
-For twenty-five years he his days receiving those who came to him, first in his small office, then in the tramway station across the street from the college.
+For twenty-five years he spent his days receiving those who came to him, first in his small office, then in the tramway station across the street from the college.
 He built the first chapel with the help of friends and with the money he earned giving haircuts to the students of the college with the certitude that Saint Joseph wanted to have a place on the mountain: thus, he spent his whole life preparing a beautiful shrine worthy of his friend.
-St. Andre died on January 6, 1937 at 91 years of age.
+Saint André died on January 6, 1937 at 91 years of age.
 Newspapers reported that well over a million people attended his wake and burial.
 To this day, thousands of visitors come to Saint Joseph’s Oratory to receive physical and spiritual healing.

 Saint Thérèse of Lisieux (1873-1897)